SeJV/ComparisonRLapproaches/experiments/README.md

 ### Monte carlo tree search
 The action tree is expanded with each action.
 MCTS doesn't need training (its rollout policy might).
 Here a maze is used as environment, where the agent(red) has to reach the goal (green) and receives a positive reward.
-For collecting the treasures (yellow, magenta and cyan) the agent receives double the amount of the goal.
-Also there is a hole (black), that will end the episode.
+For collecting the treasure (cyan) the agent receives double the amount of the goal.

 The action tree is visualized by the red line in the following video.